trekab/uHost/README.md

 ## Getting Started

-You can download the zipped file of the project, extract it, and simply double-click the index.html file in the root folder in order to have it open in your default browser.
-You can alternatively just click the live demo link below to view the project.
+You can download the zipped file of the project, extract it, and simply double-click the `index.html` file in the root folder in order to have it open in your default browser.
+You can alternatively just click the `Live Demo Link` above to view the project.

 ## Authors